cjdbarlow/Part-One/corticosteroids.md

 Glucocorticoids are endogenous (hydrocortisone) and synthetic (prednisolone, metylprednisolone, dexamethasone) steroid hormones with **metabolic**, **anti-inflammatory**, and **immunosuppressive** effects.
 They bind to specific intracellular receptors and translocate into the nucleus, where they regulate gene expression in a tissue-specific manner.

-They have multiple indications including:
+Corticosteroids have multiple indications including:
 * Replacement in adrenal suppression or other deficiency states
 * Autoimmune disorders
 * Anaphylaxis and atopic disorders, including asthma